-You May Still Be Liable To Pay Compensation Even If You Have Public Liability Insurance
+Am I Liable To Pay Compensation Even If I Have Public Liability Insurance?

 In some cases, you can still be found liable to pay compensation even if you have public liability insurance in respect to injury sustained by entrants to your home and property.